-Please call the front office to get in contact with Diane Lott.
+Please call the parish office to get in contact with Diane Lott or Ginger Dorcas.

 A sacristan is an officer who is charged with the care of the sacristy, the church, and their contents.
-The duties of our sacristan include:
+The duties of a sacristan include:

 Religious education of children begins and grows in the home, within the context of nurturing family life.
 Parents are the first and primary religious educators of children.
 St Francis Xavier Catholic Church partners with parents to educate our children to love, know and serve our Lord, Jesus Christ, and grow in His compassion.

-Parish School of Religion (PSR) is a program of systematic teaching of our children from grades Pre-K (4 yr old) to 8.
+Parish School of Religion (PSR) is a program of systematic teaching of our children from grades Pre-K (4 yr old) to 8th.
 We teach the Holy Scriptures and the Catechism of the Catholic Church.
-Our teachers also prepare the children to receive the sacraments.
-All children of the Parish, whether attending Catholic or Public schools, are invited to attend our religious education classes and experiences.
+Our teachers also prepare the children to receive the Sacraments.
+All children of the parish, whether attending Catholic or public schools, are invited to attend our religious education classes and experiences.

 PSR meets Sundays of the school calendar year, 9:30 am to 10:45 in the school.
 Classes will begin on Sunday, September 10, 2023.
 For more information contact Marisol Soler at (912) 264-6805 ext.
 404.

 Rite of Christian Initiation of Adults (RCIA)